 Organization on the front end eliminates a lot of unnecessary stress during the event.

-Make sure the entire event is organized and that activities have all of the needed supplies; that instructions for the activities are written down and easy to understand; and there is a go-to person to help resolve any unforeseen issue that arises.
+Make sure that activities are organized and that they have all of the needed supplies, that instructions for the activities are written down and easy to understand, and that there is a go-to person to help answer questions or resolve any unforeseen issue that arises.

 4. Communicate with Parents

-As you go through the week don’t forget to think about the information that parents need.
+As you go through the week, don’t forget to think about the information parents need.

-Think about every day of the event and make a list of questions that parents might have and be proactive in answering those questions.
+Think about every day of the event, make a list of questions parents might have, and be proactive in answering those questions.

-For instance, let the parents know if the child needs to bring their lunch, sunscreen and what to do if they need to pick up the child early.
+For instance, let the parents know if the child needs to bring their lunch or sunscreen and what to do if they need to pick up the child early.